Therapists in Waban, MA

 Online Only

-*NOW ACCEPTING ONLINE CLIENTS IN DAYTIME HOURS* Are you unhappy w/ your relationship?
+Accepting NEW clients.
+Are you unhappy w/ your relationship?
 Are you engaged married or in a committed relationship?
 Does it feel like you & your partner speak different languages, or are having the same arguments over again?
 Want to feel more connected?
-I provide pre-marital, marital, & relationship counseling to engaged, married, or dating couples to help build solid, positive connections for the future.
-I work with you - individually, or as a couple - to anticipate the bumps in the road, & help to have successful, loving relationships.
-I also work w/ Grief & Loss, Life Transitions, & Sandwich Generation.
+I provide pre-marital/ marital/relationship counseling to engaged, married, or dating couples to help build solid, positive connections for the future.
+I work with individuals or couples - to anticipate the bumps in the road, & help to have successful, loving relationships.
+I also work w/ Grief/Loss, Life Transitions, & Sandwich Generation.
+Call me today so we can get started.

-*NOW ACCEPTING ONLINE CLIENTS IN DAYTIME HOURS* Are you unhappy w/ your relationship?
+Accepting NEW clients.
+Are you unhappy w/ your relationship?
 Are you engaged married or in a committed relationship?
 Does it feel like you & your partner speak different languages, or are having the same arguments over again?
 Want to feel more connected?
-I provide pre-marital, marital, & relationship counseling to engaged, married, or dating couples to help build solid, positive connections for the future.
-I work with you - individually, or as a couple - to anticipate the bumps in the road, & help to have successful, loving relationships.
-I also work w/ Grief & Loss, Life Transitions, & Sandwich Generation.
+I provide pre-marital/ marital/relationship counseling to engaged, married, or dating couples to help build solid, positive connections for the future.
+I work with individuals or couples - to anticipate the bumps in the road, & help to have successful, loving relationships.
+I also work w/ Grief/Loss, Life Transitions, & Sandwich Generation.
+Call me today so we can get started.

 (339) 707-7067 View (339) 707-7067